BananaHolograma/First-Person-Controller/README.md

 if a ceiling collision is detected, it is not necessary to hold down the key to remain in this state.

+## Slide
+<kbd>Ctrl</kbd> Press this key when you're running and you will execute a slide that allows you free look on the action.
+You cannot control the direction while is sliding but you can jump.
+The speed slows down as it slides

 ## Jump
 <kbd>Space</kbd>